posm/posm-build/live/README.md

 After running `make` (either failure or success) and before running `make` again you will want to run `make clean`.
 So a sample workflow might be:
 1. `make`
-2. Copy out the posm.io file
+2. Copy out the posm.iso file
-3. `make clean`
-4. `make superposm.iso`
+3. `make clean superposm.iso`
-5. Copy out the superposm.io file
+4. Copy out the superposm.iso file
-6. `make clean superposm.iso`

 The git repo and branch used to bootstrap the installer can be provided as environment variables, allowing for builds containing experimental features: